JZacharyG/ProofSchool/README.md

 - `\spoilerbreak`: displays the message: "*Spoilers ahead!
 Proceed with caution...*" in the bottom left corner of the page, then inserts a page break.
 An optional argument lets you use a different message.
 You can also `\renewcommand` the following:
   - `\SpoilerFont`: the font used, by default `\itshape`.
   - `\DefaultSpoilerText`: the default text used.
 By default, as stated above, `Spoilers ahead!
 Proceed with caution\ldots`.

-- `\scratchpage` makes a new page with *Scratch work* centered at the top.
+- `\scratchpage`: makes a new page with *Scratch work* centered at the top.
+You can also `\renewcommand` the following:
+  - `\ScratchWorkFont`: the font used, by default `\itshape`.
+  - `\DefaultScratchWorkText`: the default text used.
+By default `Scratch work`.

-- Fancy theorems!
-Puts your theorems and definitions and such in fancy boxes!
-Currently the following are defined, but you can make more if you want.
+- Theorems!
+If you have passed the `noboxedtheorems` option to the document class, these are in the style of the `amsthm` package.
+Otherwise, classes up your theorems and definitions and such in fancy boxes!
+Either way, the following are defined, but you can make more if you want.
   - `theorem`/`theorem*`
   - `lemma`/`lemma*`
   - `corollary`/`corollary*`